Qatar Airways Banned Baggage Items

 Battery-powered devices must be switched off and protected from accidental activation when packed in checked baggage.
 Spare batteries are allowed only in hand baggage and must be individually protected to prevent short circuits.
 Power banks and similar devices are considered batteries and are subject to the same restrictions.
 All lithium batteries must comply with UN regulations.

-Drones may be carried in hand baggage with or without batteries.
+Can be carried in hand baggage.
 Batteries exceeding 100Wh but not exceeding 160Wh require prior airline approval.
 Batteries exceeding 160Wh are prohibited.
-Drones without batteries can be checked in, but batteries must be carried in hand baggage according to regulations.
-Drone batteries cannot be charged during the flight.
-Check destination country regulations before travel.
+Drones without batteries can be checked in, but batteries must be in hand baggage.
+Charging on board is prohibited.

 Electronic Cigarettes (e-Cigs)

-E-cigarettes, including e-cigars and e-pipes, can be carried in hand baggage only.
+Passengers may carry e-cigars, including e-pipes, can be carried in hand baggage only.
 Recharging is prohibited on board.

 Lighters Specifically for e-Cigarettes

 Only one e-cigarette lighter (laser plasma, tesla coil, flux, arc, or double arc) is allowed, carried in person with a safety cap.
-Do not pack it in baggage.
+Do not pack it in hand or checked baggage.
 Recharging is prohibited on board.

 Electronic Devices and Personal Gadgets (PED)